Manage data models

 Clone a data model

 Data model cloning is a way to quickly create a data model that is based on an existing data model.
 You can then edit it so it focuses on a different overall dataset or has a different object structure that divides up the dataset in a different way than the original.
 To clone a data model go to the Data Model management page, click Edit for the data model that you want to clone, and select Clone.
-Splunk Enterprise will create a new data model that is identical to the original.
+Splunk software will create a new data model that is identical to the original.
 You will have to give the cloned data model a unique name.

 Note: You can also clone a data model from the Data Model Editor.
 Simply click Edit and select Clone.